|ADDICTION WANTS ADDICTS TO FIGHT IT, ADDICTION WINS|

 They are being fulfilled among usÂ—sometimes quickly, sometimes slowly.
 They will always materialize if we work for them.

 The addiction epidemic is among us, killing many West Virginians, many young, each week.

-On this, my 40th sobriety anniversary, I ask each reader to have a small amount of compassion for those among us who struggle with this terrible disease, and encourage them to seek treatment.
+On this on the eve of my 42th sobriety anniversary, I ask each reader to have a small amount of compassion for those among us who struggle with this terrible disease, and encourage them to seek treatment.